jump-dev/JuMP.jl/docs/src/variables.md

 When creating a container of JuMP variables, JuMP will attempt to choose the tightest container type that can store the JuMP variables.
-Thus, it will prefer to create an Array before a DenseAxisArray, and a DenseAxisArray before a SparseAxisArray.
+Thus, it will prefer to create an Array before a DenseAxisArray and a DenseAxisArray before a SparseAxisArray.
 However, because this happens at compile time, it does not always make the best choice.
 To illustrate this, consider the following example:
 ```jldoctest variable_force_container; setup=:(model=Model())